ajmandourah/minulli_cfw/README.md

 - Custom simple theme added. with the ability to download other themes if you wish so .
 - Wireless connection is supported. you need a USB c to A dongle and a usb wireless stick.

+## Shutdown and suspend reworks.
+Save on exit.
+There have been several efforet from the knulli team to address some issues. in addition to the added feature of Save on exit from stock .
+- light press on the power button will **Suspend the device** unless you are in a game powered by RA core where it will **shutdown and save.**
+- Long press will always **shutdown** . you will get a nice haptic feedback when doing so .
+- when powering on your device if a save on shutdown has been down . you will automaticlly start from where you left.

 ## Why RG28xx only
 The main reason it is what i have in my hands right now.
 Additionally the number of CFW for this great portable device is scarse so I took the challange and started tinkering around.